-It is a season for raw mangoes spreading its aroma in the air and the fully blossomed Neem tree that makes the air healthy.
+It is the season when the aroma of raw mangoes spreads its aroma around you and the full blossomed Neem (moringa) trees makes the air healthy.
 Also, jaggery made with fresh crop of sugarcane adds a renewed flavour to the typical dishes associated with Ugadi.

-- At night, it is considered highly auspicious to look at the moon.
-This is referred as Ugadi Chandra Darshana.
+- Ugadi Chandra Darshana is one ritual that is performed at night where it is considered highly auspicious to look at the moon.

-- A major event on the day is “Panchanga Sravanam” – predictions for the year.
-It is organized at temples and by cultural and social organizations.
+- Another major event on the day is “Panchanga Sravanam” which is your horoscope predictions for the new Telugu year.

 It is believed that the creator of the Hindu pantheon Lord Brahma started creation on Ugadi day.
 The onset of spring also marks a beginning of new life with plants acquiring new life, shoots and leaves.
 The vibrancy of life and verdant fields, meadows full of colourful blossoms signify growth, prosperity and well-being.